greg-js/arch-wiki-md-repo/wiki/_content/english/Power management.md

 **Note:** This adds latency when accessing a drive that has been idle, so it is one of the few settings that may be worth toggling based on whether you are on AC power.
  `/etc/udev/rules.d/hd_power_save.rules`  `ACTION=="add", SUBSYSTEM=="scsi_host", KERNEL=="host*", ATTR{link_power_management_policy}="min_power"`
-**Warning:** SATA Active Link Power Management can lead to data loss on some devices (e.g. Lenovo T440s [is known to suffer](http://lkml.indiana.edu/hypermail/linux/kernel/1401.2/02171.html) this problem)
+**Warning:** SATA Active Link Power Management can lead to data loss on some devices (e.g. Lenovo T440s [is known to suffer](http://lkml.indiana.edu/hypermail/linux/kernel/1401.2/02171.html) this problem.
+Issue is still verified to occur on Linux kernel version 4.5.1\.
+Do not enable this setting unless you have frequent backups.)

 ### Hard disk drive